dsteves28/CyberSecurity-Bootcamp/15. Web Vulnerabilities and Hardening/README.md

 ![1.1](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/15.%20Web%20Vulnerabilities%20and%20Hardening/1.1.PNG)
 ![1.2](https://github.com/dsteves28/CyberSecurity-Bootcamp/blob/main/15.%20Web%20Vulnerabilities%20and%20Hardening/1.2.PNG)

-### Mitigation
+#### Mitigation
 - Require Multi-Factor Authentication (strongly recommended for employees with administrative privileges).
-- Monitor: Monitoring employee account log-ins for unusual patterns is a key protection against employee password reuse risk.
-Some of the dangers from cyber-attacks occur when unusual patterns of access — like repeated logins attempts.
+- Monitoring employee account log-ins for unusual patterns is a key protection against employee password reuse risk.
+Some of the dangers from cyber-attacks occur when unusual patterns of access occur — like repeated logins attempts.

 ## 2. BWAPP and Brute Force